foopod/blog-2.0/_posts/2017-02-01-making-a-chrome-extension.md

 And for something simple like this it was pretty easy.
 But when I came to add a toggle button to my extension all I found was pain and hardship.

-First off I had to make a `manifest.json` to declare information about your app.
+First off you have to make a `manifest.json` to declare information about your app.
 This has things like icons, permissions and the scripts that will be executed.

 ```
 {